 Effective November 17, 2017, the Company established the Cyngn Inc. 401(k) Plan for the exclusive benefit of all eligible employees and their beneficiaries with the intention to provide a measure of retirement security for the future.
 This plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA) and qualifies under Section 401(k) of the Internal Revenue Code.
 Cyngn, Inc. did not offer and has not provided a company match for its 401(k) Plan.

-11. Income Taxes
+12. Income Taxes

-For the years ended December 31, 2021 and 2020, the Company recorded income tax expense of \$800.
-The effective tax rate is 0% for the years ended December 31, 2021 and 2020.
+For the years ended December 31, 2022 and 2021, the Company recorded income tax expense of \$850 and \$800, respectively.
+The effective tax rate is 0% for the years ended December 31, 2022 and 2021.